 7. Development and Maintenance:

 - WordPress: Often requires less technical expertise to maintain, though some complexities arise with major updates or if you have a heavily customized site.
-The strong emphasis on backward compatibility makes it easier to update between versions.
+The strong emphasis on backward compatibility makes it relatively easy to update between versions.

 8. Structured Data and Dynamic Views: